Website terms and conditions and privacy and cookies policy

 - demographic information such as postcode, preferences and interests

 If we need to collect any sensitive personal information from you (such as your ethnic origin), we will only do so with your explicit consent and such information will be processed strictly in accordance with the requirements of data protection laws.

-We only ever collect personal information directly from you (including via the website) and not from third party sources.
+We only ever collect personal information directly from you (including via the website) and, save in respect of any nominated referees we contact in connection with any application you make to us, not from third party sources.

 What we do with the information we gather